NanoComp/meep/doc/docs/FAQ.md

 ### Where can I install Meep?

-Meep runs on any Unix-like system, such as Linux and macOS, from notebooks to desktops to high-performance computing (HPC) clusters.
+Meep runs on any Unix-like operating system, such as Linux and macOS, from notebooks to desktops to high-performance computing (HPC) clusters.
 Precompiled packages are available for Ubuntu.
 Meep can also be installed on Windows using the free [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.

 Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
 Step-by-step instructions are available for [Ubuntu 16.04](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).